-Find inspiration for your next home project, courtesy of these highly-anticipated new reads.
+Find inspiration for your next project or the perfect gift for someone on your list, courtesy of these highly-anticipated new reads.

 Whether you need a little inspiration or some light entertainment, it's always a good idea to have an interior design book on hand.
 You can pour over the beautiful pages, get helpful tips and then turn around and use the book as functional home decor.
 It's a win-win-win.

-If you love traditional spaces with a bold twist, then you need a copy of Design Remix by Corey Damen Jenkins.
-Over the course of 240 pages, Corey shares stunning examples of his work and breaks down how he reimagines classic interiors with color, pattern and texture.
-One look at the cover and you'll definitely want to display this on your coffee table.
+If you love traditional spaces with a bold twist, then do yourself a favor and grab Design Remix by Corey Damen Jenkins.
+Over the course of 240 pages, Corey shares stunning examples of his work and explains how he reimagines classic interiors with fresh color, pattern and texture.
+One look at the cover, and you'll definitely want to display this baby on your coffee table.

-It's no secret that we love designer Justina Blakeney and her "Jungalow" style around here.
-Take cues from the Bohemian Queen's new book, and embrace bold colors, patterns, plants and more in your own home.
-We really admire how Justina gives herself and her readers permission to decorate wild.
+It's no secret that we love designer Justina Blakeney and her signature "Jungalow" style around here.
+Take cues from the Bohemian Queen's new book, and embrace vibrant colors, patterns, plants and more in your own home.
+We really admire how Blakeney gives herself permission to go wild and live an authentic style, and we have a feeling you will too.
 (And P.S.?
 The book under the dust jacket is absolutely gorgeous.)

 Lean into your love of clean, modern homes with this book by Macarena Abascal Valdenebro.
 Inside, you'll tour 150 sleek spaces from around the globe and discover how renowned architects and designers create such minimalistic yet attractive living areas.

-Something tells us that fans of Moonrise Kingdom and The Royal Tenenbaums will love this book by designer Max Humphrey.
-Using maps, plaid and gingham accents, Pendleton blankets, vintage signs, clocks and more, Max crafts folksy spaces tinged with nostalgia.
-Settle in, and prepare to feel very cozy while reading.
+Something tells us that fans of Moonrise Kingdom and The Royal Tenenbaums will swoon over this book by designer Max Humphrey.
+Using maps, plaid and gingham, Pendleton blankets, vintage signs, alarm clocks and more, Humphrey crafts folksy spaces tinged with nostalgia.
+Settle in, pour yourself a drink and prepare to feel very cozy while reading.

-If you're a traditionalist at heart, then prepare to swoon over Steve and Brooke Giannetti's book, Patina Homes.
-Inside, the husband-and-wife duo share 12 of their most distinctive home projects, and Steve reveals how he used the couple's timeless "Patina" style to solve architectural challenges.
+If you're a traditionalist at heart (or know someone who is), then you need to snag a copy of Steve and Brooke Giannetti's book Patina Homes.
+Inside, the husband-and-wife duo share 12 of their most distinctive home projects to date, and Steve reveals how he's used their timeless "Patina" style to solve architectural challenges.
 Expect to get plenty of ideas for warm, neutral palettes and antique furnishings.

 Want to breathe new life into your home?
-Designer Beata Heuman will show you how it's done in her self-titled debut book.
-Every interior is a feast for the eyes, with cheerful color palettes, bespoke fabrics, unique wallpapers, eclectic furnishings and more.
-In the end, you'll learn how to find your voice and forge your own authentic living spaces.
+Designer Beata Heuman will show you how its done in her self-titled debut book.
+Every interior is a feast for the eyes, with cheerful color palettes, bespoke fabrics, unique wallpapers, eclectic furnishings etc. By the end, you'll know how to find your voice and forge your own authentic living spaces.